goshiphq/goship-cms/content/blog/3-best-practices-for-building-a-strong-local-supply-chain.md

 ### Using regional carriers

 Apart from production, there is another vital part of any supply chain - transportation.
-Obviously, larger carriers are much more common than regional ones, but regional carriers can close the most challenging gaps across your supply chain, like [last-mile deliveries](https://www.goship.com/blog/3-ways-to-master-your-last-mile-delivery/).
+Larger carriers are much more common than regional ones, but regional carriers can close the most challenging gaps across your supply chain, like [last-mile deliveries](https://www.goship.com/blog/3-ways-to-master-your-last-mile-delivery/).
 Additionally, having a diverse network of regional carriers ensures better expedited and overnight on-time delivery rates, as well as having personalized customer service.

-## Optimize your local supply chain with GoShip.com
+## Optimize your local supply chain with GoShip

 GoShip.com can help you build a reliable network of regional carriers with our shipping platform.
 Compare rates from different freight carriers in your area or across the country.
 [Get a quote](https://www.goship.com/) today!